'Learn, Love and Live with the Lord'

 We celebrate events in the life of the school – we hold Masses at Ladywell Convent in May and at the end of the school year, and our spiritual moving on day for Year 6 is also held there.
 We host the First Holy Communion sessions throughout the year and celebrate their work in regular assemblies.
 We have school trips to Life of Christ at Wintershall and Worth Abbey for the Good Shepherd Mass.
 Parishioners visit us each Spring to see Year 6 perform a Passion Play and parishioners joined us for our Carol concert and our Grandparents' Day.

 Along with this busy schedule, we do find regular time for prayer and liturgy.
 We start and end each day with a prayer.
-There is a dedicated area each classroom devoted to worship and prayer and we hope to improve our wildlife garden to form an outdoor prayer area.
+There is a dedicated area each classroom devoted to worship and prayer and we have a beautiful outdoor prayer area with seating and a very special statue of Mary.
 We aim for all classes to have a warm, emotional climate where God’s love is visible.

 Supporting others and almsgiving is an important part of the Catholic life of the school.
 We support various charities on an ongoing basis.
 Our secretary, Mrs Gillie Nicholls, has a number of projects in Burkina Faso through her charity Les Amis.
 We have a Lenten collection for Mission Together and we support CAFOD through their annual fast day.
-The School Council supports charities through the House Charity scheme.
-We also join in with fundraising activities for charities such as Children In Need and the NSPCC as well other fundraising events.
+The School Council supports different charities throughout the year.
+We also join in with fundraising activities for charities such as the NSPCC, Pancreatic Cancer Awareness and Children In Need and as well other fundraising events.

 Links to these charities: